Customize email in flows

 The Send an email action can send messages to an email-enabled security group or distribution list.
 Each member of the email-enabled security group or distribution list receives the email in their group mailbox rather than their own mailbox.

-Inside the Apply to each, add the Send an email action, and then add the group members from the Get group members action as dynamic content in the To field.
+Inside the Apply to each action, add the Send an email action, and then add the group members from the Get group members action as dynamic content in the To field.

 Send automatic replies from a shared mailbox

-You can do this in the Outlook Web App.
+You can do this in the web version of Outlook.

-Sign in to the Outlook Web App at https://outlook.office365.com with your Office 365 credentials.
+Sign in to the web version of Outlook at https://outlook.office365.com with your Office 365 credentials.

 Select your profile image (or placeholder image) in the upper-right corner.